MrYsLab/python_banyan/docs/example8.md

 <img align="center" src="../images/blc_windows2.png">

-After ***blc*** launches a program on the remote computer, the name of the program and its process ID (PID), assigned by the remote machine,  is displayed.
+After ***blc*** launches a program on the remote computer, the program's name and process ID (PID), assigned by the remote machine, are displayed.

 The local instance of ***bls*** reflects the handshake between the local and remote computers: